marinastavares/marinastavares/README.md

 <br />

-My name is Marina, I'm 25 years old living in Florianópolis and I got a Bachelor degree on Control and Automation Engineer.
+My name is Marina, I'm 25 years old living in Lisbon and I got a Bachelor degree on Control and Automation Engineer.
 I've been working with ReactJS since early 2019 and I can say that I'm really passionate with web development.
 I'm currently working as a consulting at [OnRising](https://www.onrising.com/) working directly as a Frontend Software Engineer at [Bliss Applications](https://br.linkedin.com/company/bliss-applications).
 You can check more about me on my [website](https://www.marinastavares.dev).